Primary schools (3-11 yrs)

 The Trust sees it essential that schools have a "voice" and are able to feel valued and secure within the Trust structure.
 We do not believe that voice or influence should be restricted by the relative size of different schools.

 In addition, we see the Directors very much as a Trust level role.
 This means that the Trust Board, made up of Directors, must not be dominated by those drawn from particular schools in the Trust.
-For that reason, representative Headteachers and LGB Chairman on the Trust Board would be from different phases and/or schools.
+For that reason, the Board would be expected to be representative of the different phases and/or schools.

 Joining us as a single school or as part of a cluster